lawremi/Sprocket/README.md

 	                  of ore.
 	* Geodes: An ore cluster, surrounded by a pipe material, and surrounding a small air bubble.
+	* CompoundVeins: An ore vein inside another ore vein.
+The greater vein will be determined by the ore block, while the smaller vein will use the pipe material.
+	* Substitute: This is a simple one-for-one replacement; the block identified by "Replace:" will be replaced by the block identified by "Block:".
+The options covering side, frequency, and location are permitted, but are useless.

 	There is also "none" as a distribution to turn the ores off, but it is automatically added at generation.